-Participant Accounts - Each participant's account is credited with the participant's contribution and allocations of (a) the Company's contribution and (b) Plan earnings.
-Participant accounts are charged with an allocation of administrative expenses that are paid by the Plan.
-Allocations are based on participant earnings, account balances, or specific participant transactions, as defined.
+Participant Accounts - Each participant's account is credited with (a) the participant's contributions, if any, (b) the Company's contributions, if any, (c) the allocation from the suspense account, (d) rollover contributions, if any, and (e) earnings and losses.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.